-You must accept an offer of reasonable employment or you risk having your wage loss benefits suspended.
+According to Michigan workers’ compensation law, it is your responsibility to accept an offer of reasonable employment from your employer or you risk having your wage loss benefits suspended.
 The idea is that if you refuse an offer of reasonable employment, you are voluntarily removing yourself from the work force and not entitled to wage loss benefits.

 Refusal is not a permanent bar to getting wage loss benefits.
 Once you make yourself available for work, your entitlement to wage loss benefits resumes.
 However, you cannot recover any wage loss benefits for the period of time that you previously refused to work.

 Some employers will offer you a job that is not exactly within your medical restrictions.
 Some employers will even offer you a job that is demeaning, like sitting in a chair and watching an empty parking lot.
-Employers make these offers with the hope that you will not show up for work and forfeit your wage loss benefits.
+Since it is your responsibility to accept an offer of reasonable employment under Michigan workers’ compensation laws, an employer will make these offers with the hope that you will not show up for work and forfeit your wage loss benefits.
 It is very important that you speak with an experienced work comp lawyer to ensure that your legal rights and dignity are protected.

 Help from our Michigan work comp lawyers